Jamestown Settlement - Group Tours and Programs

 General tours explore history through role-playing, examination of primary sources and object analysis.
 Or book an enhanced tour to develop a deeper understanding of 17th-century Jamestown, America’s first permanent English settlement.

 Student tours and programs are correlated to the Virginia Standards of Learning, National Standards for History, National Curriculum Standards for Social Studies and Common Core.
 STEM objectives are incorporated into a number of programs.
 See detailed program descriptions for more information.

 Different educational programs are offered at different rates (Rates A, B and C).
 General and themed guided tours are available under Rate A. A program with a guided tour is available at Rate B. If no educational component or guided tour is desired, self-guided tours (on your own) are available at Rate C.

-New in 2016!
+New!
 Dig Deeper Programs: Dig Deeper programs offer the perfect opportunity for students to acquire new skills in cooperative learning, critical thinking and problem solving.
 They “dig deeper” while engaging in fun and memorable challenges.
 Each two-hour program includes a history highlights tour of Jamestown Settlement plus the Dig Deeper activity, and supports Virginia Standards of Learning, National Curriculum Standards and Common Core.
 Consider including a Dig Deeper program in your project-based learning experiences!
 Not available in November or April.
 Limited to two classes at a time.